Montreal Expos: "El Presidente, El Perfecto!" (1989–1993)

 On the field, the Expos won just four games more than they lost between 1986 and 1991 as the organization set about rebuilding its development system and acquiring a new generation of players.
 The team struggled to attract free agents to Montreal, and Bronfman had grown disillusioned with both the business of baseball and the challenge of drawing fans to Olympic Stadium for a middling ball club.
 He hoped to take one more chance at winning a title, however, and in 1989, the Expos made a push for a division title by acquiring starting pitcher and pending free agent Mark Langston from the Seattle Mariners.
 The price would ultimately prove to be a high one as the Expos gave up future Hall of Famer Randy Johnson and two other pitchers.
 The trade helped propel the Expos to first place in the NL East by the All-Star break.
 They held the top spot into August before Langston and the team collapsed.
 The Expos finished fourth in the division with an 81–81 record, and Langston left Montreal as a free agent.

 Bronfman grew increasingly uneasy about the reckless spending of his fellow team owners, increased strife with the players, and overall direction of MLB.
 According to then-team president Claude Brochu, the team's late-season decline in 1989 proved too much for Bronfman, who asked him to seek a buyer for the team.

 Bronfman hoped to sell the team for around $50 million, but both he and Brochu found it impossible to find a local businessman willing to take primary ownership of the team.
 Groups from American cities were interested, however.
-One group offered to buy the club for $135 million and relocate it to Miami; however, Bronfman viewed a relocation as a last resort.
-Robert E. Rich Jr. offered to buy the club for $100 million and relocate it to Buffalo at their recently built Pilot Field, but received the same response.
+One group offered to buy the club for $135 million and move it to Miami; however, Bronfman viewed a move as a last resort.
+Robert E. Rich Jr. offered to buy the club for $100 million and move it to the new Pilot Field in Buffalo, but received the same response.
 Instead, Brochu opted to lead a group himself.
 The city and the province agreed to fund $33 million of the $100 million sales price Bronfman had settled on, after which he and partner Jacques Ménard convinced 11 other Canadian businesses and businessmen—such as Bell Canada, Desjardins Group, the Jean Coutu Group and Loblaw Companies—to buy minority stakes.
 The sale was completed on November 29, 1990.
 However, many of the investors Brochu cajoled into joining the partnership made it clear that they considered their investments to be the equivalent of charitable donations, and were not interested in providing additional funding.

 With a new ownership group in place, the Expos traded Tim Raines to the Chicago White Sox in a five-player deal.